 It’s hard not to get inspired seeing a fellow gym-goer squat with plate after plate (after plate) loaded on their barbell.
 But don’t be fooled—that lifter spends plenty of time (maybe even most of it) moving without any of that weight to get their form down.

 “Use your bodyweight or very light weight to go through a full range of motion on movements,” says Kate Meier, a NASM-certified trainer and senior editor at Garage Gym Reviews.
 Even better, according to Meier?
 Enlist a personal trainer to help ensure your movement patterns are safe and effective—and put you on the proper track to make strides toward your goals.
-With the Paceline Card, you can also get up to 5% cash back¹ on gym-related purchases like personal training sessions.
+With the Paceline Card, a health and wellness credit card, you can also get up to 5% cash back¹ on gym-related purchases like personal training sessions.

 Extend Your Time Under Tension